 Barnabas 15:5

-Barnabas was doubtless familiar with the Lord's words to Enoch in the Second Book of Enoch, a part of the Jewish Apocrypha at the time of the early church.
+Barnabas was doubtless familiar with the Lord's words to Enoch in the Second Book of Enoch.

 And I appointed the eighth day also, that the eighth day should be the first-created after my work, and that the first seven revolve in the form of the seventh thousand, and that at the beginning of the eighth thousand there should be a time of not-counting, endless, with neither years nor months nor weeks nor days nor hours.

-So while those last two books aren't part of scripture, they show that the Jews, and early tribes everywhere (even the early Mayans with their recently ended calendar) knew of the prophecies of the Lord's coming, and judgment, and 1,000 year reign see Revelation 20 following 6,000 years of man, with Enoch's prophecy referred to in Jude verses 14-15.
-Enoch is of course the father of Methuselah, preceding both Noah and the flood.
+To sum up, while those last two books aren't part of the canon of scripture, they show that the Jews, and early tribes everywhere (even the early Mayans with their recently ended calendar) knew of the prophecies of the Lord's coming, and judgment, and 1,000 year reign Revelation 20 that follows 6,000 years of man, with Enoch's prophecy referred to in